Bill Turnbull: Former BBC Breakfast presenter dies aged 66

 After leaving the BBC in 2016, he joined Classic FM, and continued presenting shows on the network until recently.

+"He was resolutely positive and was hugely buoyed by the support he received from friends, colleagues, and messages from people wishing him luck.
+It was a great comfort to Bill that so many more men are now testing earlier for this disease," they said.

+"Bill was a wonderful husband and father to his three children; his family and friends will miss how he always made them laugh, and the generosity and love he shared with those around him," they said, adding he was a devoted Wycombe Wanderers fan and "an ever-aspiring beekeeper".

-Turnbull was a favourite with viewers during his 15 years on BBC Breakfast thanks to his warm and gentle presenting style, which was well suited to early morning broadcasting.
+Turnbull was a favourite with viewers on BBC Breakfast thanks to his presenting style, which was well suited to early morning broadcasting.

 During his time on BBC Breakfast, he presented alongside Sian Williams, Susanna Reid, Kate Silverton, Natasha Kaplinsky and Louise Minchin.